seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 All in all, we are now in a position to correctly assess the deep significance of the *Bāhiyasutta*.
 Here we have the quintessence of the entire *Saddhamma*.
 We are not confronted with heaps of perceptual data, which we are told today are essential requisites for admission into the 'city' of Nibbāna.

 For the ordinary worldling, amassing a particular set of percepts or concepts seems a qualification for entering Nibbāna.
-But what we have here, is a way of liberating the mind even from latencies to percepts, cf. *saññā nānusenti*, *Madhupiṇḍikasutta*, "perceptions do not lie latent.[^fn541] There is no heaping up anew.
+But what we have here, is a way of liberating the mind even from latencies to percepts, see *saññā nānusenti*, *Madhupiṇḍikasutta*, "perceptions do not lie latent.[^fn541] There is no heaping up anew.

 What are called "extraneous taints", *āgantukā upakkilesā*,[^fn542] are not confined to the well known defilements in the world.
 They include all the rust and dust we have been collecting throughout this long *saṁsāra*, with the help of the influxes, *āsavā*.
 They include even the heap of percepts which the world calls 'knowledge'.
 Even numerals are part of it.